A Journey That Wasn't

 “A Journey That Wasn’t brings forth the rich array of artworks in the Broad collection that capture the passage of time by including artists who use devices such as rhythm, repetition, duration, artifice and appropriation to investigate and distort our perceptions, memories and emotions.
 The exhibition provides viewers space in which to reflect on their own malleable experiences of time, illusion and memory.”—Joanne Heyler, Founding Director

 Installation view of Ragnar Kjartansson's The Visitors, 2012.
-Nine channel HD video projection. © Ragnar Kjartansson.
+Nine channel HD video projection.
+The Broad Art Foundation.
+Commissioned by the Migros Museum für Gegenwartskunst, Zurich. © Ragnar Kjartansson.
 Photo: © Bruce Damonte